M&A Broker Tips: How to Sell a Business – Seller Financing

-M&A brokers and advisor firms know that most businesses for sale offer some type of seller financing.
-Seller financing in business sales covers all or a portion of the purchase price in the form of a loan.
+M&A brokers, intermediaries and advisors know that most businesses for sale offer some type of seller financing.
+Seller financing in business sales covers a portion of the purchase price in the form of a loan.
 The remainder of the purchase price for a company may be covered by either a down payment, an outside loan, or some combination of the two.
-This is why down payments for business mergers and acquisitions are often larger than down payments for other purchases, hovering someplace around 30-40%.
+This is why down payments for business mergers and acquisitions are often larger than down payments for other purchases, hovering someplace around 30% to 40%.

 Because seller financing is common and popular, sellers who are not open to seller financing arrangements immediately limit the number of potential buyers.

 Seller Financing Due Diligence